IgorLadnik/NodeProcessorCommands/README.md

 Commands in their course of actions do anything, e.g. create Web servers, access database, perform business logic.
 </p>
 <p>
-Such an approach to service implementation has several important merits<br/>
+Such an approach to service implementation has several important merits:<br/>
-- the most complex part of service software (which is processor) is universal and changed seldom,
+- the most complex part of service software (which is processor) is universal and changed seldom,<br/>
-- service is very flexible allowing to implement any domain configuration by selecting appropriate set of comamnds,
+- service is very flexible allowing to implement any domain configuration by selecting appropriate set of comamnds,<br/>
-- possibility to change commands (and therefore service behavior) "on the fly" without service redeployment and even restart,
+- possibility to change commands (and therefore service behavior) "on the fly" without service redeployment and even restart,<br/>
-- easy scaling since all services (processors) are the same,
+- easy scaling since all services (processors) are the same,<br/>
-- allows service to easily support different versions of commands for different clients,
+- allows service to easily support different versions of commands for different clients,<br/>
-- from organizational perspective, it is easy to develop fine granulated commands without bothering of infrastructure issues, especially for new developrs.
+- from organizational perspective, it is easy to develop fine granulated commands without bothering of infrastructure issues, especially for new developrs.<br/>
 </p>

 # Notes